sinclairzx81/smoke-rs/readme.md

 <a name='mux_demux_streams'></a>
 ## Mux / Demux streams

-Multiple of the same type can be merged into a single stream.
-The following creates two distinct streams (numbers and words), merges them into a stream and reads.
+Multiple streams of the same type can be merged into a single stream.
+The following creates two distinct streams (numbers and words), merges them into a single stream and reads.

 ```rust
 mod smoke;